A $7,000,000 Mistake

-We were one day away from having 7 million dollars in the bank, but then the whole deal fell apart and millions of children were suddenly at risk.
+We were one day away from having 7 million dollars in the bank, but then the whole deal fell apart.

 It was the beginning of 2006.
 The startup I had been working for was acquired by Hewlett-Packard and I was discovering that big company corporate life wasn’t for me.
 A few of my coworkers felt the same way so we decided to leave and do the startup thing again.

 MySpace was hot.
 Facebook was becoming a thing.
 Instant messaging was the communication choice of the up and coming generation.

 Parents didn’t understand any of it.
 Predators did.

 We decided to rally around a real problem, protecting kids online.
 The NetNanny’s and CyberSitter’s of the world hadn’t amounted to very much.
 This was not a sexy space for a startup.
 The technology challenges were immense, the legality of our idea wasn’t straightforward and by all accounts, there was no money to be made.

 My cofounders and I were in our late 20's.
 We were transitioning into legit adults with young families.
 We had a unique perspective on technology that kids were using and fears that parents were having.
 To Catch a Predator was all the rage on TV.
 Online predators were making news daily and children were spending more and more time on the computer using apps and visiting sites their parents didn’t understand.

 We worked with law enforcement specialists who taught us how predators worked.
 There were patterns and lingo to look for, but every case was unique.
 Kids were at risk and didn’t know it.
 Parents were worried but didn’t know what to do about it, so we built a product.